GodotSteam/GodotSteam/docs/tutorials/avatars.md

 		# Create the image and texture for loading
 	    var AVATAR: Image = Image.create_from_data(size, size, false, Image.FORMAT_RGBA8, buffer)

+		# Optionally resize the image if it is too large
+		if size > 128:
+			AVATAR.resize(128, 128, Image.INTERPOLATE_LANCZOS)

-    	# Apply it to the texture
+    	# Apply the image to a texture
     	var AVATAR_TEXTURE: ImageTexture = ImageTexture.create_from_image(AVATAR)

-		# Set it
+		# Set the texture to a Sprite, TextureRect, etc.
 		$Sprite.set_texture(AVATAR_TEXTURE)
 	````